Vortek-Academy/VA-Lite/readme.md

 Please do not push the `config.json` or the `.env` to GitHub.
 Use your own local `config.json` and `.env` files to maintain the safety of the bot!

+### License

+This project is licensed under the Apache 2.0 License.

+### Contributors

+The contributors to this project are:

+- ThatAnonymousG
+- Johna-3212